opendocsg/slw-judgments-backfill/2001_SGCA_40/report.md

 The Explanation to that Exception provides that "whether the provocation was grave and sudden enough to prevent the offence from amounting to murder is a question of fact."

 21\.
-In _PP v Kwan Cin Cheng_ [1998] 2 SLR 345 and _Lau Lee Peng v PP_ [2000] 2 SLR 628, this Court laid down that there are two distinct requirements which must be satisfied before the defence of provocation can be successfully raised.
+In _PP v Kwan Cin Cheng_ <span class="citation">[1998] 2 SLR 345</span> and _Lau Lee Peng v PP_ <span class="citation">[2000] 2 SLR 628</span>, this Court laid down that there are two distinct requirements which must be satisfied before the defence of provocation can be successfully raised.
 First, is the subjective requirement that the accused was deprived of his self-control by provocation.
 Second, is the objective requirement that the provocation must have been grave and sudden which involved the application of the reasonable man test.
 The question involves considering whether an ordinary person of the same sex and age as the accused, sharing such of his characteristics as

 would affect the gravity of the provocation and placed in the same situation, would have been so provoked as to lose his selfcontrol.